Background on the Need for a Pay Equity Study

 Ultimately, the adoption and maintenance of job descriptions is an integral part of a transparent, fair pay system.
 Having accurate job descriptions makes it much easier to evaluate and grade different jobs – and ensure that employees doing equal work receive equal pay.
 Job descriptions should follow job evaluation scheme factors.
 This will make jobs easier to evaluate and help avoid aspects of jobs more commonly performed by women being omitted or undervalued in the evaluation process, compared to those of jobs more commonly carried out by men.
 To the extent that current job descriptions exist, they should be reviewed as part of the preliminary review.

 In addition to job descriptions, the second part of this comprehensive analysis involves the development of Salary Guides for all identified positions.
 One of the required Affirmative Action Plan reports, the Workforce Analysis, requests that the Company sort the jobs in each Department by wage or salary.
 Salary Guides are used by many businesses to help managers manage the compensation of new employees and to establish appropriate pay increases for existing employees while maintaining equity among the jobs in the company.
 Salary Guides provide a structure and logic for fairly compensating employees and managing the Company’s payroll costs.

-Mandelbaum Barrett’s Employment Law Practice can provide assistance and advice and help companies conduct this important survey.
+Mandelbaum Barrett PC’s Employment Law Practice can provide assistance and advice and help companies conduct this important survey.
 Involvement of legal counsel will provide you with necessary expertise and the protection of attorney-client privilege.
 If engaged, we would be prepared to work with one or more Company executives to review personnel information and compensation data.
 While it is clear that this process is no easy task; to do nothing (our usual default option) can lead to some very serious consequences.
 If you wish to learn more or to engage in this process, please contact Gary S. Young at email@example.com.